teampoltergeist/poltergeist/README.md

     The click will fail, but an obsolete node error will be raised, meaning that Capybara's retry mechanisms will kick in.
 [Issue #130]

+*   Mouse over the element we will click, before clicking it.
+This enables `:hover` effects etc to trigger before the click happens, which can affect the click in some cases.
+[Issue #120]

 ### 0.7.0 ###

 #### Features ####